Where do I start?

 - Teens need an opportunity to use their gifts, talents, and answer the call to live the Good News.
 They have the potential to make a difference in the world.
 Who better than our parish/school to lead the way?

 - People ask, "Why should we travel to serve the poor when we have needs in our own community?"
 In our own communities, we often don't recognize needs or social issues.
 Problems of hunger, homelessness, and poverty are something we leave for adults or churches and other organizations to take care of.
-When we go into communities and meet the homeless, the poor, and the marginalized face to face and get to know their stories and see them as brothers and sisters...we are able to recognize those needs in our own communities when we come home.
+When we go into new communities and meet the homeless, the poor, and the marginalized face-to-face and get to know their stories, and see them as brothers and sisters...we are able to recognize those needs in our own communities when we come home.
 Eyes are opened!

-- A trip like this forms community and builds friendships, as well as challenges us to live in solidarity with those we serve.
+- A trip like this forms community and builds friendships.
+It also challenges us to live in solidarity with those we serve.
 We step out of places of comfort to places where Jesus served...with the marginalized and the poor.